vitessio/website/content/en/docs/19.0/reference/features/connection-pools.md

   * Max size controlled by:  `--dba_pool_size` (default 20)
   * metric:  `vttablet_dba_conn_pool_capacity`
   * vttablet user flag:  `--db_dba_user` (default 'vt_dba')
   * Used by vttablet `ExecuteFetchAsDba` RPC.
-This is used when using `vtctlclient ExecuteFetchAsDba` Also used implicitly for various internal Vitess maintenance tasks (e.g. schema reloads, etc.)
+This is used when using `vtctldclient ExecuteFetchAsDBA` Also used implicitly for various internal Vitess maintenance tasks (e.g. schema reloads, etc.)

 ### app_conn_pool